National Association of Medical Schools (NAMS) Rugby Union Website - Welcome

 6) Trophies will be awarded annually to each side winning both the Cup and Plate competition respectively.
 They will be held for the year and then returned for finals day.

-7) Each side participating in the competition will pay a dividend of £50 to maintain the costs of the finals day competition every year.
+7) Each side participating in the competition will pay a dividend of £60 to maintain the costs of the finals day competition every year.
 Information on the NAMS account and remaining balance after each season will be placed on the website at the end of each season.
-The dividend of £50 can be paid in two ways:

 9) It is up to the Home side to ensure that Officials and Facilities are booked in advance.
 The Home side will cover the costs of the above.